MetLife Stadium: Naming rights

 Allianz, a financial services and insurance company based in Munich, Germany, expressed interest in purchasing naming rights to the stadium.
 The proposal was for a period of up to 30 years, and was estimated to be valued at between $20 million and US$30 million.
-However, it sparked protests from New York's Jewish community (the largest outside of Israel) and the Anti-Defamation League, which opposed the move due to close ties in the past between Allianz and the government of Nazi Germany during World War II.
-Rabbi Jay Rosenbaum, however, secretary general of the North American Board of Rabbis, agreed that although survivors' sensibilities are understandable, a naming deal is legitimate.
-"I have found Allianz to be receptive, to be sensitive and a friend of the Jewish people today," he said.
 Allianz sponsors the venue that inspired the color-change technology for MetLife Stadium: Allianz Arena in Munich.

+Allianz's proposal drew protests from New York's Jewish community (the largest outside of Israel) and the Anti-Defamation League, due to Allianz previous close ties to the government of Nazi Germany during World War II.
+Rabbi Jay Rosenbaum, secretary general of the North American Board of Rabbis, noted however that while the survivors' sensibilities were understandable, a naming deal is legitimate, noting "I have found Allianz to be receptive, to be sensitive and a friend of the Jewish people today."
 No agreement was reached and talks between Allianz and the teams ended on September 12, 2008.

 On June 27, 2011, it was reported that New York City-based insurance company MetLife entered discussions to purchase naming rights to the stadium.
 The new name, MetLife Stadium, became official when all parties signed a 25-year deal on August 23.